Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Methodology

+where $\overline{P}_{\text{agent}}$ corresponds to the average farm power for the MARL-based controller, and $\overline{P}_{\text{baseline}}$ denotes the corresponding average for the baseline.
 To alter agent policies in such a way that they adapt to the DEL limit $\Delta_{\text{max}}$, the following reward shaping strategy is used:

-where $\alpha=1$ is a constant, $\Delta$ corresponds to the percentage increase in DEL over a 10-minute sliding window when comparing $\max(\text{DEL}_{\text{agent}})$ against $\max(\text{DEL}_{\text{baseline}})$.
-The total reward is clipped at a lower bound of -10 to prevent excessively large negative gradients from destabilising the learning process during training.
+where $\Delta$ corresponds to the percentage increase in DEL over a 10-minute sliding window when comparing $\max(\text{DEL}_{\text{agent}})$ against $\max(\text{DEL}_{\text{baseline}})$.
+From this, $r_{\text{penalty}}$ serves as a penalty that is active only when the constraint is violated in terms of DEL increase.
+Throughout this study, lowercase $r$ denotes the instantaneous reward at each time step, whereas uppercase $R$ refers to the cumulative return that the agents aim to maximise.
+The total reward is calculated as a dimensionless scalar utility:

+Here, the lower bound of -10 serves as a clipping mechanism.
+In deep reinforcement learning, excessively large negative rewards can lead to high-variance gradients; therefore, this bound is used to prevent destabilisation during training.
+This ensures that, while the agent is strongly discouraged from violating DEL constraints, the neural network's numerical updates remain stable.

-\item \textbf{Observations:} To communicate with the environment, each turbine-specific agent samples the following observations from WindGym: an estimate of global conditions in the form of average wind speed $ws_{\text{global}}$ and wind direction $wd_{\text{global}}$ across all turbines, local wind speed in the form of current $ws_{\text{local}}$ and its rolling mean, and local yaw misalignment in the form of current $\gamma$ and its rolling mean.
-From each step $t$, the following is obtained by each agent:
+\item \textbf{Observations:} To communicate with the environment, each turbine-specific agent samples observations from WindGym encompassing global flow conditions based on local turbine states.
+By limiting observations to what is obtainable from standard SCADA data with the intent to support field-deployable operation, the agent utilises dynamic, unsteady signals for reactive control alongside rolling averages for stationary estimation.
+In this configuration, agents receive estimates of global conditions ($ws_{\text{global}}$, $wd_{\text{global}}$) and their respective sliding means ($\overline{ws}_{\text{global}}$, $\overline{wd}_{\text{global}}$), calculated as averages across all turbines.
+Locally, the agent focuses on the current yaw offset ($\gamma$) and its sliding mean ($\overline{\gamma}$).
+From each step $t$, the following observation vector is obtained by each agent:

 \item \textbf{Actions:} Each turbine-specific agent controls the turbine yaw misalignment $\gamma_i$ as its action.
 Control actions are applied at 10-second intervals, with a maximum yaw rate constrained to 0.25$^\circ$ per second.